If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 UKA was born out of taking my daughter and her friends on playdates into the parks fishing, rolling over rocks looking for bugs, or just rolling around in the grass and observing all of the "wild" things the park had to offer.
 The playdates turned into outings for her preschool, which soon turned into a small after school program on the Upper West Side of Manhattan.

+Thom and Chica in the Catskills mountains.
 Juan Benitez, Director of

 School Services, is a former school based instructor for the New York